- Jazz / Jazz Vocals

 Review: Accompanied only by Martin Wind’s forthright bass lines, the singer sets her story-telling course with the imperishable 84-year-old “Exactly Like You.”
 She and Wind are so convincing again in “I Wish You Love” that this listener found himself wishing for an entire album with just the two of them.
 However, Daniels is equally effective accompanying herself on piano and coloring “All The Way” with blues feeling as Wycliffe Gordon provides wa-wa trombone commentary.
 There are other closely held partnerships with clarinetist Ken Peplowski, pianist Cyrus Chestnut, guitarist Russell Malone, electric keyboardist Ted Brancato and tenor saxophonists Houston Person and Bob Kindred.
 Her and Person’s “A Song For You” may make you forget Leon Russell.
 Daniels is a superb vocal actress who understands phrasing, vibrato, gospel and the blues.
 She conducts 10 conversations that are compelling, dramatic and, yes, intimate.

-3 5 by Chris Spector out of
+3 5 by out of Chris Spector

 Review: DEE DANIELS/Intimate Conversations: Daniels is one of those jazz singers that’s managed a four decade career without most of you ever hearing of her.
 Spending time in Europe and as part of the ensemble, no matter what the ensemble has been, it’s only been recently she’s been taking the spotlight.
 And speaking of taking the spotlight, this is an album of vocal/instrumental duets with some of New York’s best jazzbos providing the various notes.
 With an adventurous set card that isn’t easily pigeonholed, Daniels shows you what you’ve been missing and why insiders feel free to show up and show the love.
 This is a grand showcase for jazz vocal fans that want it as pure and close to the bone as possible.
 Hot stuff throughout.

-4 5 by Bob Collins - WRHU Long Island out of
+4 5 by out of Bob Collins - WRHU Long Island

 Review: There's certainly a lot of talent on Dee Daniels' new CD – It's first-rate.

-5 5 by Mary Kunz Goldman out of
+5 5 by out of Mary Kunz Goldman

 BUFFALO NEWS (NY) CD Review